jbbrissaud/zioCounters/README.md

 ### 3. Test the app

-Then you can access the frontend at http://localhost:8090
+Then you can access the frontend at http://localhost:8090 \
+click on one button or the other and see parallelism.

 This project is a Proof of Concept for Scala 3 + ZIO 2 + zio-http + Laminar.\